AP FACT CHECK: Trump’s farewell falsehoods

 COVID-19

-TRUMP: “Another administration would have taken three four, five, maybe even up to 10 years to develop a vaccine.
+TRUMP: “Another administration would have taken three, four, five, maybe even up to 10 years to develop a vaccine.
 We did in nine months.”

 THE FACTS: Actually, the administration didn’t develop any vaccines.
 Pharmaceutical companies did.
 And one of the two U.S. companies that have come out with vaccines now in use did not take development money from the government.